 According to the lead integrators and AENA, the project marks a change in how control systems are developed in Spain’s airport sector

-because it overcomes two key challenges: It avoids duplication of engineering and, since the objects in the design have been pre-validated, their proper functioning is assured.
-Which adds up to new facilities that can operate successfully.
+The AVEVA-based system overcomes two key challenges including avoiding duplication of engineering and, since the objects in the design have been pre-validated, their proper functioning is assured, which adds up to new facilities that can operate successfully.

-So despite having multiple companies working on multiple projects, uniformity, full connectivity and efficiency was achieved.
-This also resulted in cost savings.
+So despite having multiple companies working on multiple projects, uniformity, full connectivity and efficiency was achieved, as well as significant cost savings.

 No matter the brand of the PLC or which supplier was installing it, it had a common interface to the system as defined in the overall plan.

-And while the control systems operated discretely at lower levels, at the SCADA level, processes were categorized and standardized.
+While the control systems operated discreetly at lower levels, at the SCADA level, processes were categorised and standardised.
 Since each vendor followed the contract specifications, the system integrated successfully.

 Barcelona El Prat Airport